 The first commitment we honor is to serve our God.
 However, in business that is not enough.
 We strive to continuously serve each other, our clients, and our community at large.

 We demonstrate our commitment to impeccable service when we stay late and help our fellow employees complete client correspondence, even when it isn’t our job.
 We show it when we devote hundreds of community service hours to area food-banks and various other charities.
-And we further illustrate this value with our annual charity event, the Hero Games, which benefits the Wheelchair Foundation and has donated hundreds of wheelchairs to the organization over the years.
+And we further illustrate this value with our annual charity event, the Chair the Love, which benefits the Wheelchair Foundation and has donated hundreds of wheelchairs to the organization over the years.

 At NuView, we realize we must first earn and then maintain the trust of all who we come in contact with: clients, vendors, and each other.
 We never make commitments without following through, every time.